myarotskaya/architecture-center/docs/data/technology-choices/oltp-data-stores.md

 # Choosing an OLTP data store

+Online transaction processing (OLTP) is the management of transactional data and transaction processing.
+(For more information, see [Online Online transaction processing](../scenarios/online-transaction-processing.md).)
+This topic compares the main options for OLTP solutions in Azure.

 ## What are your options when choosing an OLTP data store?

-In Azure, all of the following data stores will meet the core requirements for online transaction processing (OLTP) and for the management of transaction data:
+In Azure, all of the following data stores will meet the core requirements for OLTP and the management of transaction data:

 - [Azure SQL Database](/azure/sql-database/)
 - [SQL Server in an Azure virtual machine](/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview?toc=%2Fazure%2Fvirtual-machines%2Fwindows%2Ftoc.json)